Followers

 A Bad Rap

-This profile is truly one of THE badasses of the American Revolution, a struggle that had more than its share of badasses.
-But John Graves Simcoe was not the usual badass, fueled by testosterone and a lust for blood – although the (very excellent) TV series TURN might have you think he was that and more – psychopath comes to mind.
+This profile is genuinely one of THE badasses of the American Revolution, a struggle that had more than its fair share of tough characters.
+But John Graves Simcoe wasn't your typical badass, driven by testosterone and a thirst for blood – even though the (very excellent) TV series TURN might make you think he was that and more – a psychopath comes to mind.

-But the real John Graves Simcoe was anything but.
-He was, in fact, a well educated professional officer, liked by his troops and superiors, and respected, and sometimes feared, by his adversaries.
-Born in Cotterstock, England on 25 February 1752, he was the son of a Royal naval officer who received a classical education at Eton and Oxford.
-But in 1771, Simcoe left school at 19 and purchased an ensign’s commission with the 35th Regiment.
-His education would place him above most of his peers as he had a thorough knowledge of classical Greek and Roman military tracts.
-He would soon get to put theory into practice in the dark woods and green fields of America.
+But the real John Graves Simcoe was quite different.
+He was, in fact, a well-educated professional officer, liked by his troops and superiors, and respected, and sometimes feared, by his enemies.
+Born in Cotterstock, England, on February 25, 1752, he was the son of a Royal Navy officer who received a classical education at Eton and Oxford.
+However, in 1771, Simcoe left school at 19 and bought an ensign’s commission with the 35th Regiment.
+His education gave him an advantage over most of his peers, as he had a thorough knowledge of classical Greek and Roman military writings.
+He soon had the chance to apply his knowledge in the dark woods and green fields of America.

 Simcoe took a commission at 19